rainingindecember/rainingindecember/README.md

 ${{\color{#FE5FA7}\Large{\textsf{•⩊• EXT!\}}}}\$

 <p align="center"> As you can tell, i luv kawaii chan a lot!!!
-But I dont identify as her, she is my fav character but she is her own person as well :3 I am not a fictionkin nor do i kin kawaii chan
+But i dont identify as her, she is my fav character but she is her own person as well :3 i am not a fictionkin nor do i kin kawaii~chan. i do luv to B called kawaii~chan, mostly cuz i see it as cosplaying her! :D

 <p align="center"> I am madly in luv of the sunshine x grumpy trope!!
-Like kawaii chan x zane & amy x shadow, or just cute pairs that arent ships like cat nyan and tac nayn!!!! =ÓwÒ=
+Like kawaii~chan x zane & amy x shadow, or just cute pairs that arent ships like cat nyan and tac nayn!!!! =ÓwÒ=

 <p align="center"> <img src="https://files.catbox.moe/v5l9ru.png" alt="meow" />